opnsense/docs/source/manual/interfaces.rst

 interfaces, with the interface name on the left and the physical port selected in the dropdown.
 New ones can be created here as well, using a non-occupied physical port.

-When creating a new interfaces or changing an existing one (which can be done by clicking its name in the overview), the following options are available:
+When creating a new interface or changing an existing one (which can be done by clicking its name in the overview), the following options are available:

 =========================== ============================================================================================================================================================